jburks725/docker-bind/README.md

 Structure of BIND zone files is beyond the scope of this README.
 There is a good reference here: http://www.zytrax.com/books/dns/ch6/mydomain.html

+_Note: The `zones.rfc1918` file in this image is configured to allow self- hosting of 192.168.in-addr.arpa.
+If you want to use a different RFC-1918 reverse zone, you'll need to clone the repo and modify `zones.rfc1918` to meet your needs.
+The original file from the `bind9` package is included in the repo as `zones.rfc1918.orig`._

 ### Internal Zones - Completely Static
 This method allows you to set up static internal zones.
 To modify these zones, you will need to rebuild your image and re-run your container.